Villavu/Simba/Doc/sphinx/scriptref/color.rst

 Colour tolerance
 ----------------

-Simba contains several algorithms for determining if two colours are equal given a tolerance.
+Simba contains several algorithms for determining if two colors are equal given a tolerance.
 There are three algorithms, from fastest to slowest:

     *   CTS 0: Quick and dirty comparison.
 Matches if the differences between the